 The Executive Board shall grant approval of disbursement of said funds.

 ARTICLE XIII - INDEMNIFICATION OF OFFICERS, EXECUTIVE BOARD AND EMPLOYEES

-ADOPTED by a vote of the membership of the Angelo L. Tomaso School Parent Teacher Organization, Inc. on March 23, 2017.
+ADOPTED by a vote of the membership of the Angelo L. Tomaso School Parent Teacher Organization, Inc. on June 6, 2019 at General PTO meeting.